 Products of other brands are products that we have entered into an agreement with the vendors to sell their branded products in our stores.
-There are many types of products of other brands, including (1) home décors such as glass, fountain, and lamp, (2) mattress and bedding such as Sealy, Tempur, Santas, Omazz, Dunlopillow, and Lotus, (3) reclining sofa such as IMG, (4) sofa such as Alexander & James.
+There are many types of products of other brands, including (1) home decors such as glass, fountain, and lamp, (2) mattress and bedding such as Sealy, Tempur, Santas, Omazz, Dunlopillow, Lotus and Serta (3) reclining sofa such as IMG.
 We select our vendors from our approved vendor list based on the appropriateness of the brand and customer demand.
 Most purchases of other brands' products are not paid in advance to suppliers.
 Suppliers are responsible for providing sales persons and delivery.
 We receive payment for the product from customers and pay the supplier after deducting the contracted amount as stipulated in the agreement within 30 to 60 days, depending on the terms and conditions agreed with each supplier.